samerlahoud/hall-of-fame-escape-lab/handout.md

 * Seeing grades for another student while logged in as yourself.
 * Extracting data from a table that is not meant to be visible through the interface.

-You will need to link this to database level vulnerabilities discussed in the course (for example misuse of string concatenation in queries) and explain how to fix the problem.
+You will need to link this to database level vulnerabilities discussed in the course and explain how to fix the problem.

 ---